-This feature enables individual attributes/values to be set against an aa-sub for business AA complementary to using app-profiles.
-The aa-sub types supported are provisioned business AA SAPs and spoke SDPs, and statically-provisioned transit AA subs.
+This feature enables individual attributes/values to be set against an aa-sub complementary to using app-profiles.
+The aa-sub types supported that can have ASO overrides by CLI/SNMP are provisioned business AA SAPs and spoke SDPs, and statically-provisioned transit AA subs.
+Dynamic AA subscribers (ESM, DSM, and transit subs) can have ASO overrides applied by RADIUS override VSAs.